slamora/brackets-wiki/Troubleshooting.md

 2. `cd` to the folder containing the installer.
 3. Run the installer using msiexec, e.g.: `msiexec /i "brackets-sprint-xx-WIN.msi"` (where "xx" is the sprint number)

+### 4. On Windows, the Brackets installer hangs at 0% installed

+Brackets probably isn't hanging, it just takes a while.
+Be patient and wait for about 10 minutes or so.
+See if it's done anything then.

 ## <a name="launching"> </a>Can't Launch Brackets